ailintom/umschriftpy/README.md

 ## Usage

-The package provides a class for working with Egyptological transliteration/transcription named `UmschString` and methods for creating objects of this class from srtings.
+The package provides a class for working with Egyptological transliteration/transcription named `UmschString` and methods for creating objects of this class from strings.
 In order to create an `UmschString` object you can use one of the folowing methods:
 - `from_unicode` loads Unicode-formatted strings
 - `from_umschrift_ttn` loads strings formatted with Umschrift_TTn v3.0 font (https://wwwuser.gwdg.de/~lingaeg/lingaeg-stylesheet.htm)